-On 2015, BeneCare Dental Health Plans ("BeneCare"), administered by the Connecticut Dental Health Partnership ("CTDHP"), sent (the "Appellant) a Notice of Action ("NOA") denying a request for prior authorization of orthodontia for the NOA, her minor child.
-The NOA stated that the severity of the malocclusion did not meet the criteria set in state regulations to approve the proposed treatment.
-On 2015, the Appellant requested an administrative hearing to contest the Department's denial of prior authorization of orthodontia. officer the Department's definal of prior authorization of orthodorita.
-On 2015, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2016.
+On 2016, BeneCare Dental Health Plans ("BeneCare"), administered by the Connecticut Dental Health Partnership ("CTDHP"), sent, (the "Appellant") a Notice of Action ("NOA") denying a request for prior authorization of orthodontia for, her minor child.
+The NOA stated that the severity of malocclusion did not meet the criteria set in state regulations to approve the proposed treatment.
+On 2016, the Appellant requested an administrative hearing to contest the Department's denial of prior authorization of orthodontia.
+On 2016, the Office of Legal Counsel, Regulations, and Administrative Hearings ("OLCRAH") issued a notice scheduling the administrative hearing for 2016.
+On, 2016, OLCRAH issued a notice rescheduling the hearing to 2016 at the Appellant's request.
 On 2016, in accordance with sections 17b-60, 17-61, and 4-176e to 4-189 inclusive, of the Connecticut General Statutes, OLCRAH held an administrative hearing.
-The following individuals were present at the hearing: , the Appellant aunt Awilda Maldonado, CTDHP Grievance & Appeals Representative Dr. Gregory Johnson, CTDHP Dental Consultant, via telephone conference call Maureen Foley-Roy, Hearing Officer
+The following individuals were present at the hearing: